Tahtawy/seamlabs-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+## Enhancments

+I used a regular search with o(n) in the filteration, but this can be enhanced by transform products from array of objects to object (map), and with that search will be O(1).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.